ARNABGHOSH123/ai-startup-evaluator/README.md

 ### Code folders overview

-1. agentic_jobs/extract_benchmarking_agent_job: Multi-agent job that extracts and benchmarks startup data.
+1. **_agentic_jobs/extract_benchmarking_agent_job_**: Multi-agent job that extracts and benchmarks startup data.
 It is triggered when a founder uploads a pitch deck.
-2. agents/ai-to-founder-voice-agent: AI Call Assistant agent that interacts with founders to clarify missing or unclear data.
+2. **_agents/ai-to-founder-voice-agent_**: AI Call Assistant agent that interacts with founders to clarify missing or unclear data.
-3. backend: FastAPI backend that manages API routes, Firestore models, and utility functions.
+3. **_backend_**: FastAPI backend that manages API routes, Firestore models, and utility functions.
-4. agents/weightage-adjust-gen-ai-recom-agent: Agent that generates investment recommendations based on adjustable weightages.
+4. **_agents/weightage-adjust-gen-ai-recom-agent_**: Agent that generates investment recommendations based on adjustable weightages.
-5. frontend: React frontend for founders and investors to interact with the platform.
+5. **_frontend_**: React frontend for founders and investors to interact with the platform.
    All the agents are built using Google ADK (Agent Development Kit) framework and deployed on various GCP services depending on their use case and speed requirements.

 - Extraction and Benchmarking Agent Job is deployed as a Cloud Run Job that runs asynchronously when triggered by the backend.
 - AI Call Assistant Agent is deployed on Cloud Run with bi-directional streaming support for real-time audio conversation.